camunda-community-hub/community/README.md

 If you’re encountering a problem with an extension or the Community Hub, remember that the community is here to help!
 Please feel free to start a post on the [Camunda community forums](https://forum.camunda.io), or the Camunda Community Hub [GitHub Discussions](https://github.com/camunda-community-hub/community/discussions).

-If you have a question related to getting started contributing to the Camunda open source ecosystem, or need to reach out to the Camunda team, you can start a topic in our [Discussions](https://github.com/camunda-community-hub/community/discussions), tag the [Camunda DevRel team](https://github.com/orgs/camunda-community-hub/teams/devrel) in an Issue or PR, or reach out via email: community@camunda.com.

  We highly encourage you to post on the Camunda community forums about your extension, its wider impact for the open source community, and what made you decide to build a community extension.

 * [Camunda forum](https://forum.camunda.io/)
 * [BPMN.io forum](https://forum.bpmn.io/)

-### Meet the Camunda Developer Relations team

-The [Camunda Developer Relations team](https://github.com/Camunda-Community-Hub/devrel-team) exists to serve the Camunda developer community, from internal employees to open source contributors, Enterprise customers, and the broader tech community.
-It is our goal to provide opportunities for developers to be more successful by making them aware of our solutions, enabling them to be successful through great experiences, and fostering a culture of collaboration.

 ## Inspiration